HomeArticlesHow ToCalories for Weight Loss

 Extra active 1.9 Physical job + daily training

-Most people should start at a slightly lower multiplier than feels accurate.
-Underestimating activity is far safer than overestimating, since overestimation creates a phantom deficit that doesn't translate to actual weight loss.
+Most people should start at a slightly lower multiplier than feels right.
+Underestimating activity is far safer than overestimating it, since overestimation creates a phantom deficit that doesn't actually translate into weight loss.

 Step 2: Set a Calorie Deficit